andreiw/UefiToolsPkg/README.md

 [Library/StdExtLib.h](Include/Library/StdExtLib.h) last.

 There also a few overrides for StdLib that fix broken StdLib behavior or add features.
-These are standalone components, but are highly suggested to be used, and so effectively should be treated like a part of StdExtLib.
+These are highly suggested to be used, and so effectively should be treated like a part of StdExtLib.

 What | Replaces | Notes
 --- | --- | ---